 - “Please pass me the green Mr. Turtle and the small blue whale.”

-A little self-sabotage goes a long way with this technique, follow their direction incorrectly every now and then and ensure that they correct you.
-If their instruction doesn’t make sense, act very confused and tell them to correct their instruction, or help them along if they’re unable to.
+A little self-sabotage goes a long way with this technique, follow their direction incorrectly every now and then to get them to correct you.
+If their instruction doesn’t make sense, act very confused and tell them to correct their instruction, or help them say it better.

 Get your child to select one of the objects you’re working with and ask them to make a sentence using the name of the object: